-There are events all throughout the year for the young and the young at heart for you to enjoy and become involved in our St. Luke’s Family.
-Here are just a few of our events: Game On; Parish Thanksgiving Dinner; Epiphany Party; St. Nick’s party; Donuts, Juice and Jesus; Mother’s Day brunch; Children’s service; Father’s Day Coffee; and so much more.
+There are fellowship social events all throughout the year for the young and the young at heart for you to enjoy and become involved in our St. Luke’s Family.
+Here are just a few of our past events: Game On; Parish Thanksgiving Dinner; Epiphany Party; St. Nick’s party; Donuts, Juice and Jesus; Mother’s Day brunch; Children’s service; Father’s Day Coffee; and so much more.
 Once Covid subsides, watch this space for upcoming events.

 The next step is connection